TartanLlama/tartanllama.github.io/_posts/2016-06-22-integral_variable.md

 -------------------
+<h3>Variable encoding</h3>

 One of the most important considerations for this class is how we encode the state of a variable.
 The following encoding may seem a bit overcomplex at first, but for now, all you need to know is that it can be represented at compile-time.
-You can think of integral_variable as being encoded by a two-dimensional collection of buttons and a single cursor.
-Each button starts in the "not pressed" (0) state, and we can press it to change to the "pressed" (1) state.
-Once a button has been pressed, it cannot be unpressed.
-At a given time, only one column in the variable state will be "active".
-The cursor tracks this active column.
+You can think of the encoding of `integral_variable` as a punch card.
+The punch card is a 2D table, where each cell is a location which can be punched out.
+Each cell starts in the "whole" (0) state, and we can punch it to change to the "punched" (1) state.
+At a given time, only one column in the table will be "active", so there is a cursor to keep track of this column.
 Here is the starting state for a variable which has a maximum value of two and can be assigned to twice (the first column is just the row numbers for clarity):

-    0 1 0 0
+    0 | 1 0 0
-    1 0 0 0
+    1 | 0 0 0
-    2 0 0 0
+    2 | 0 0 0
         ^ (cursor)

 Given this encoding, we need to know two things: how do we read this variable and how do we assign a number to it.

-The variable value is read by starting at the cell closest to the cursor and reading up until we find a button which is pressed.
-For this starting state, the value is 0, because the closest pressed button to the cursor is in the 0 row.
+The variable value is read by starting at the cell closest to the cursor and tracking up the column until we find a cell which is punched.
+For this starting state, the value is `0`, because the closest punched cell to the cursor is in the `0` row.

-Assigning to the variable is just pressing a button, possibly advancing the cursor beforehand.
+Assigning to the variable is just punching a cell, possibly advancing the cursor beforehand.
 There are two cases to consider: is the value we want to set greater than or lesser than the current value?

-If the desired value is greater than the current value, we don't need to advance the cursor at all; we just press the button in the current cursor row which corresponds to the value we want.
-So if we set the above variable to 2, it will look like this:
+If the desired value is greater than the current value, we don't need to advance the cursor at all; we just punch the cell in the current cursor row which corresponds to the value we want.
+So if we set the above variable to `2`, it will look like this:

-    0 1 0 0
+    0 | 1 0 0
-    1 0 0 0
+    1 | 0 0 0
-    2 1 0 0
+    2 | 1 0 0
           ^

-As you can see, the value of this variable is 2, because the closest pressed button to the cursor is in the 2 row.
+As you can see, the value of this variable is `2`, because the closest punched cell to the cursor is in the `2` row.

-If the desired value is lesser than the current value, we advance the cursor one position and press the relevant button in that new column.
-So if we now want to assign 1 to the above variable, it will look like this:
+If the desired value is lesser than the current value, we advance the cursor one position and punch the relevant cell in that new column.
+So if we now want to assign `1` to the above variable, it will look like this:

-    0 1 0 0
+    0 | 1 0 0
-    1 0 1 0
+    1 | 0 1 0
-    2 1 0 0
+    2 | 1 0 0
         ^

 Hopefully you now have an idea of how this variable operates and how it might scale to more assignments and higher values, simply by extending the array in either direction.